diethardsteiner/diethardsteiner.github.io/_posts/2015-06-06-PDI-Hadoop-Dev-Env.md

 # Apache Hadoop and Hive Installation: Minimal Dev Environment

 This article focuses on setting up a minimal Hadoop dev environment.
-There are certainly easier ways, e.g. using one of the VMs supplied by one of the major commercial Hadoop vendors: If you have a machine with **enough memory** this is certainly the most convenient way to go.
+There are certainly easier ways, e.g. using one of the VMs supplied by one of the major commercial Hadoop vendors; if you have a machine with **enough memory** this is certainly the most convenient way to go.
 However, you might not want to sacrifice a vast amount of **RAM** or not have such a high spec machine, so setting up **Hadoop** natively on your machine is the way to go.
 It might not be the easiest way, but you'll certainly learn a few interesting details on the way - that's what any great journey is about!

-If you very interested in Hadoop, I can strongely recommend the excellent book **Hadoop - The Definitive Guide** by Tom White.
+If you are very interested in Hadoop, I can strongly recommend the excellent book **Hadoop - The Definitive Guide** by Tom White.

 ## Installing HDFS

 ### Downloading the required files

 You can download the files directly from the [Apache Hadoop](https://hadoop.apache.org/releases.html) website or they might be available via your packaging system (e.g. on Fedora it is available via yum or dnf).
-The instructions here will mainly follow my setup on **Mac OS X** - your milage may vary.
+The instructions here will mainly follow my setup on **Mac OS X** - your mileage may vary.

 On **Mac OS X** you can alternatively install Hadoop via **Homebrew**: `brew install hadoop`, in which case all the files will be located in `/usr/local/Cellar/hadoop/<version>`.

 I assume you have **JDK** already installed: Check that you are using the correct [supported Java version](http://wiki.apache.org/hadoop/HadoopJavaVersions).

-I added the hadoop files under `/Applications/Development/Hadoop`, you can choose any other suitable directory.
+I added the Hadoop files under `/Applications/Development/Hadoop`, you can choose any other suitable directory.

 Add the following to `~/.bash_profile` (adjust if required):